Akib078/Falaq_Food_ERP_System_Analysis/README.md

 # 📌 Project Overview

-This repository documents my responsibilities and deliverables while working on a custom-built **ERP & CRM system** developed for an e-commerce business.
+This repository documents my responsibilities and deliverables while working on a custom-built **ERP & CRM system** developed for Falaq Food.

 The platform integrates multiple departments into a single application, including: